rameshkr1994/Data-Science-Cookbook/Python/Pandas-Coding.md

 ### Creating new pandas `DataFrames` in a loop / function

 In this example we have 4 Excel spreadsheets with 12 sheets each.
 We need to read each sheet within each Excel spreadsheet, create a new variable for each of the 12 years and, concatenate each of those 12 tables.
-The final output are 4 new pan
+The final output are 4 new pandas DataFrames.

 ```python
 years_all = ['2007', '2008', '2009', '2010', '2011', '2012', '2013', '2014',